cariocaboreal/bitcoin-order-form/readme.txt

 Please note that this plugin is not configurable via the WordPress admin backend!
 I shared this plugin for other developers in order to be able to easier build an own form by just customizing an existing plugin.

-The Plugin uses live data from MT Gox to convert Bitcoin to real currency by using the API from at [http://btcrate.com/](http://btcrate.com/)
+The Plugin uses live data from MT Gox to convert Bitcoin to real currency by using the API from at [http://btcrate.com/](http://btcrate.com/).
+Conversion from USD to EUR is done by using the API from XE.com.

 Originally based on the plugin "[Bitcoin Calculator Widget](http://wordpress.org/plugins/bitcoin-currency-converter/)" by [Richard Macarthy](www.richardmacarthy.com), [http://www.richardmacarthy.com/](http://www.richardmacarthy.com/)